Minimally Invasive Surgery Provides Option for High-Risk Aortic Stenosis Patients

 Greg Pavlides, MD

-"This usually involves patients who are in their 80s or 90s," says Greg Pavlides, MD, interventional cardiologist at The Nebraska Medical Center.
+"This usually involves patients who are in their 80s or 90s," says Greg Pavlides, MD, interventional cardiologist at Nebraska Medicine.
 "Before we started offering this procedure, as many as 40 percent of people in this age group would be denied surgical treatment.
 Without surgery, most will survive another one to three years with a more conservative approach like medications."

 Aortic stenosis is the most common valve disorder we see and as the population ages, we are going to be seeing more of this disease, says Dr. Pavlides.